geryb-bg/gery-web/blog/XinaBox Tutorial/Part 2/article.md

 > I had a problem here where I was getting an error that said _Multiple libraries were found for "WiFi.h"_, the full error specifies where the multiple libraries are and which one is and is not used.
 To get rid of the error I deleted the folder that the IDE told me was not being used.
 I am not sure if this broke something else, but nothing has fallen apart so far.

 ### Receive data from PubSub topic (Optional)
 This last little bit here I marked as optional because it is more for a sanity check to make sure that the data is actually being sent.
-To do this part there are two things you have to do in the console.
+There are two things you have to do in the online console first, before we get to the code.
 Open up the [console](https://console.cloud.google.com) and make sure you have the correct project selected:

 - From the side navigation click on _IoT Core_, select your registry and then select your telemetry topic.
 Select _Create subscription_ at the top name your subscription and choose the delivery type as _Pull_.
 - From the side navigation go to _IAM & admin_ and select _Service accounts_.
 From the top menu select _Create service account_.
 Give your service account a name and a description and grant the _Owner_ role for the project.
 On the next page, click on _Create key_ and create and download a JSON key.